Latvia is a beautiful country in Eastern Europe — perfect for a weekend trip if you're living in Europe.

 What To See And Do

-One of my favorite things to do in Riga is just walking around, soaking up all the cute parks, admiring the statues and monuments scatter throughout the city and photographing the gorgeous churches and cathedrals.
+One of my favorite things to do in Riga is just walking around, soaking up all the cute parks, admiring the statues and monuments scattered throughout the city and photographing the gorgeous churches and cathedrals.
 Riga is also busting with museums and pretty alleyways, but here are a few other highly recommended (and favorite) activities:

 Museum of the Occupation of Latvia